sgluss/hugoSite/samHomePage/content/posts/AFM/2019/round3.md

 </video>

 ## **600 Superstock**
-The first lap of this race is spent tangling with #823 Robert Brittain, then suddenly overtaking #188 in the entrance of turn 2 on the second lap. at this point I'm in 6th, and #251 Kaleb De Keyrel is a distant 5th.
+The first lap of this race is spent tangling with #823 Robert Brittain, then suddenly overtaking #188 Luke Luciano in the entrance of turn 2 on the second lap. at this point I'm in 6th, and #251 Kaleb De Keyrel is a distant 5th.
 I figure there is no way I'll catch him, but I inch slowly closer, and in the final lap traffic presents a unique opportunity in the back straight!

 I build enough speed to come up the inside of Kaleb into turn 14 (the 'Nick Csik' maneuver) and manage to hold the lead to the line, securing 5th overall.
 <video width="960" height="540" controls>